 Abijah and Judah went on and conquered several cities from Israel and Jeroboam didn’t recover from this defeat and God struck him and he died.
 So, who was Abijah, in both 2 Chronicles and 1 Kings it says that Abijah just reigned as king three years, not a lot for a victorious king?
 In 1 King Abijah is called Abijam, a different name, and it seems a different person too, not victorious as in 2 Chronicles, a king that did the same sins as his father Rehoboam did among them the male cult prostitutes practice and it says that he was not entirely devoted to God

 A miserable king

 Not entirely devoted to God, what is it to be entirely devoted or not entirely devoted.
 Jesus explains this in the Revelation chapter three verse 16, He is talking about the church Laodicea, “So because you are lukewarm and neither hot nor cold, I will vomit you out of My mouth” Abijam was lukewarm, he went on with his daily life without God, sinning like his father did, worshipping “wood and stones” further Jesus explains the lukewarm person as “wretched and miserable and poor and blind and naked”.
 This was the true personality of Abijam, in his wealth he was poor and naked in his shameful behaviour even if he now and then could be on fire for God when needed.
 Abijah was a miserable king, however still on the line to Jesus.

-- A true Christian on Sundays or the whole week?
+- A true Christian on Sundays or the entire week?

 - Are you fully devoted or not fully devoted to Jesus?